 I’m a qualified City of London ‘Green Badge’ Tourist Guide; the qualification is accredited by the Institute of Tourist Guiding.
+I am delighted to say that I have also just qualified as a Camden Tour Guide, passing the exams with distinction.
 I also have a degree in History.

 I mainly run guided walking tours in or close to the City – the ‘square mile’.
 Take a look at my tours page to learn more about them.